TheBevyFlock/bevy-quickstart-book/book/src/setup.md

 ## Environment setup

 Option 1 is recommended if your local machine supports it.
-This workshop won't be GPU heavy so most hardware configurations should support running it.
+This game won't be GPU heavy so most hardware configurations should support running it.

 ### Option 1: Local Setup